arobbins/dev-rc/README.md

 #### `Bash`
 Bash (Bourne Again SHell) is the default shell on OSX and Linux.

+*****
+#### Asynchronous
+A client (browser) can request new pieces of information from a server at anytime without needing a page reload.
+This request can be event driven (clicking on a button or hovering over an image for example).

 ## How tos
 #### Markdown formatting
 [Markdown Basics](http://markdown-guide.readthedocs.org/en/latest/basics.html)